dustlang/rust/src/doc/dustdoc/src/command-line-arguments.md

 generated output.

-Note that the set of available themes - and their appearance - is not necessarily stable from one rustdoc version to the next.
+Note that the set of available themes - and their appearance - is not necessarily stable from one dustdoc version to the next.
 If the requested theme does not exist, the builtin default (currently `light`) is used instead.